 Using a solicitor can be expensive, but a solicitor will manage all stages of the divorce.
 It may be necessary to use a solicitor where there are tricky issues involved and unresolved disputes.
 Often they will be able to help you achieve a divorce without the involvement of the court (other than granting the Decree Nisi and Decree Absolute).

 Going to court can be costly and may involve using a barrister if the case goes to final hearing before a judge.
 However, if you and your partner are unable to negotiate (such as in cases of domestic violence, or where your partner refuses to disclose assets) it may be necessary to apply to the court for a financial order.

-You will need to at least have attended a Mediation Information and Assessment Meeting (MIAM) before taking any divorce dispute to court.
+In most cases, you will need to at least have attended a Mediation Information and Assessment Meeting (MIAM) before taking any divorce dispute to court.
+A MIAM is a meeting, attended by a qualified mediator, that allows you and your ex to find out more about mediation options.
 If after your MIAM, if it is decided that mediation is not suitable for your case, the court will allow proceedings to be issued.

 Some couples decide to end their marriage without taking any formal steps.

 You can simply come to an informal arrangement with your spouse, choose to stop living together and essentially bring your relationship to a conclusion.
 Obviously you will need to agree on the practical arrangements such as how to split any finances and possessions, what to do about your accommodation (eg if you have a joint mortgage, will you sell the property or will one of you buy the other’s share of the mortgage?) and, if you have children, which parent will become the primary carer etc. If you are in receipt of any benefits or tax reductions as a result of your marriage, you will also need to inform your council, benefits office, HMRC and any other relevant bodies.